rocky-linux/documentation/docs/books/nvchad/custom/lsp.md

 Installed servers are not yet configured in NvChad.
 To perform server registration we need to perform additional configuration.

 First we create the `custom/plugins` folder in `~/.local/nvim/lua`.
-Note that if you are following along completely, this path may already be created:
+Note that if you've been following the rest of this guide already, this path may already be created:

 ```bash
 mkdir -p ~/.local/nvim/lua/custom/plugins